pyside/packaging/setuptools/README.txt

 Major changes
 -------------

-- Widgets present on “ui” files are exported in the root widget, check PySide ML thread for more information[1];
+- Widgets present on "ui" files are exported in the root widget, check PySide ML thread for more information[1];
 - pyside-uic generate menubars without parent on MacOS plataform;
 - Signal connection optimizations;